home-assistant/alerts.home-assistant.io/alerts/homematicip_cloud.markdown

 homeassistant: ">0.7"
 ---

-Since Dec 1, 2020 HomematicIP (EQ-3) has started to **block public IP addresses** of Home Assistant installations if they access the Homematic IP Cloud **too often**.
+Since Dec 1, 2020, HomematicIP (EQ-3) has started to **block public IP addresses** of Home Assistant installations, if they access the Homematic IP Cloud **too often**.
 In this case, the Homematic IP Cloud can only be reached from a cellular network.
 Further plans to completely block the non-partner apps from the Homematic IP Cloud cannot be ruled out.

 Official partners such as Mediola and Smartha are still permitted.